iov-one/docs/docs/weave-tutorial/07-handlers.md

 }
 ```

-Test case above has quite amount of necessary boiler plate.
-Every test case including cases that tests missing message fields which depends on message validation.
+Test case above has quite an amount of necessary boiler plate.
+Every test case including cases that test missing message fields which depends on message validation.

-Usual test work flow is:
+TheUsual test work flow is:

 1. Define variables and constants that would be used in state
 2. Create states